Lal Dighi

 Lal Dighi, also called the Tank Square or Dalhousie Square ([lal diɡʱi]) is a man-made water tank in Kolkata, India.

 Etymology

 The park was referred to as Lal Bagh or Lall Bagh, due to the name of the surrounding neighbourhood, when it was first established in the area.
 An anecdote can be found interlinked in the name of this thing.
 Because of the celebration of Holi, which resulted in the pond turning a red or crimson colour, the park became known as Lal Dighi.
 This name comes from the colour of the pond after the festival.
 Another theory says that the pool appeared red due to the reflection of the red coloured old fort.

 Structure and function

+Lal Dighi acts as a reservoir to supply water in the BBD Bagh complex.

 Lal Dighi is a 25 acre wide body of water in the area of BBD Bagh.
 Some of the heritage buildings including Andrew's Church, Writers' Building, High Court, General Post Office are situated nearby to the tank.
-Lal Dighi acts a reservoir to supply water in the BBD Bagh complex.